microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/examples/v1.0-beta/New-MgCommunicationCall.md

 	}
 	TenantId = "86dc81db-c112-4228-9222-63f3esaa1edb"
 }
-New-MgCommunicationCall -BodyParameter $params
+New-MgBetaCommunicationCall -BodyParameter $params
 ```
-This example shows how to use the New-MgCommunicationCall Cmdlet.
+This example shows how to use the New-MgBetaCommunicationCall Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).